tari-labs/tari-university/layer2scaling/more-landscape/PITCHME.md

 ## Layer 2 Scaling Survey

-- What is Layer 2 scaling, how will it be applicable o Tari? *[See [layer2scaling-landscape](https://gitpitch.com/tari-labs/tari-university/master?p=/layer2scaling/layer2scaling-landscape#/)]*
+- What is Layer 2 scaling, how will it be applicable to Tari? *[See [layer2scaling-landscape](https://gitpitch.com/tari-labs/tari-university/master?p=/layer2scaling/layer2scaling-landscape#/)]*

 - Layer 2 scaling current initiatives (update)
   - TumbleBit